 Sudan Calendar with Holidays 2026 – Annual Layout

-Sudan Calendar with Holidays 2026 In 2026, Sudan will inspect a series of public holidays that reflect its Islamic belief, cultural diversity, and historical heritage.
-The year starts with Independence Day on 1 January, marking the liberation of Sudan from colonial rule in 1956.
-The Coptic Christmas has been seen demonstrating the religious diversity of the country on 7 January by the Christmas Christian community.
-One of the most important holidays in Sudan is Eid al-Fitr, which is expected to be around 20 March and celebrates the end of Ramadan with prayer, feasts, and community celebrations.
+Sudan Calendar with Holidays 2026.
+In 2026, Sudan will celebrate a series of official holidays that will reflect the Islamic religion, cultural diversity, and history.
+The year starts with the independence day of 1 January, and this was the day when Sudan was emancipated by the colonial government in 1956.
+On 7 January, the Christian community of Christmas has been seen practicing the religious variety of the nation in the Coptic Christmas.
+One of the best holidays in Sudan is Eid al-Fitr, which is celebrated on about 20 March and is devoted to the celebration of the end of Ramadan and prayers, feasts, and celebration of the community.

 Sudan Calendar with Holidays 2026

-These holidays give Sudanese people a moment for spiritual reflection, national pride, and unity, which is an important part of the cultural and religious identity of the country during 2026.
+These holidays give Sudanese people a moment for spiritual reflection, national pride, and unity, which is an important part of the cultural and religious identity of the country in 2026.

 Sudan Holiday Calendar 2026